Cray-HPE/docs-csm/operations/image_management/Build_a_New_UAN_Image_Using_the_Default_Recipe.md

-## Build a New UAN Image Using the Default Recipe
+# Build a New UAN Image Using the Default Recipe

 Build or rebuild the UAN image using either the default UAN image or image recipe.
-Both of these are supplied by the UAN product stream installer.
+Both of these are supplied by the User Access Node (UAN) product stream installer.

 ### Prerequisites

--   Both the COS and UAN product streams must be installed.
+- Both the Cray Operation System (COS) and UAN product streams must be installed.
 - The Cray administrative CLI must be initialized.

 ### Procedure